edwardhallam/lumadeploy-ai-infrastructure/README.md

 4. Use consistent naming conventions

 ## Support
-- Check individual project READMEs for specific setup
+- Check project-specific READMEs within this repository for detailed setup
 - Use shared scripts for common operations
 - Document any custom configurations
 - Maintain runbooks for troubleshooting